DataDog/dockercon-workshop/dc16demo-step03-add-golang/readme.md

-Add a golang app to push tweets into RabbitMQ
+# Step 03 - Add a second container - a GoLang app

-Login to Twitter.com, navigate to https://apps.twitter.com/ and create an app.
+The application being used requires access to the Twitter API.
+This requires logging in to Twitter and creating an app.
+Do so at https://apps.twitter.com/ and create an app.
 Find the link to *manage keys and access tokens*.
 Click the Create my Tokens button.

 Create environment variables in your shell and assign the appropriate values for: